Gigaspaces/xap-docs/site/content/xap120net/the-space-notifications.markdown

 eventSessionConfig.AutoRenew = true;
 ```

+{{%warning "Deprecated since 9.7" %}}
-{{%warning%}} Prior to XAP 9.7, certain parameters could be used to dictate the timing and behavior of the auto renewal process.
+Certain parameters could be used to dictate the timing and behavior of the auto renewal process.
 These have been deprecated.
 Please use the method described above for auto renewal behavior.

 ```csharp
 //Auto renewal is active for 1 minute